globus/django-globus-portal-framework/docs/source/tutorial/search/configuring-facets.rst

       "title": "File Number 1",
       "url": "globus://ddb59af0-6d04-11e5-ba46-22000b92c6ec/share/godata/file1.txt",
       "author": "Data Researcher",
-      "tags": ["file", "globus", "tutorial"]
+      "tags": ["globus", "tutorial", "file"],
+      "date": "2022-11-15T12:31:28.560098"
     }

-The default search page should show the ``Elements`` facet on the left side with two possible values, ``Ra`` and ``Po``.
+The default search page should show the ``Tags`` facet on the left side with each value, ``globus``, ``tutorial``, and ``file``.
 Each additional search record will add to this list, and repeating numbers will increment the number for each value.

 .. note::
-    Only results with matching fields (``elements`` above) will show up in results.
+    Only results with matching fields (``tags`` above) will show up in results.
 By default, facets which match no records are not shown

 See :ref:`_search_settings_reference` for more information on different facet types and options.